9 Things to Keep in Mind When Choosing a WordPress Theme

 - Avoid bloated themes.

-There are a few factors that affect your site’s performance: your hosting plan, the number of plugins you’re running, what tasks those plugins are performing, the file size of images and video, and the size of your theme.
+A few factors affect your site’s performance: your hosting plan, the number of plugins you’re running, what tasks those plugins are performing, the file size of images and video, and the size of your theme.
 Themes with a lot of flashy functions have to run more code and can take more time to load.
 Think carefully about the features and media you want to include and balance that against site performance.

 - Make sure it comes with support.